Health and Safety Emergencies: (541) 737-7000

 The programs are open to students from all fields of study.
 To be eligible, students must meet the following minimum requirements before departure:

-• At least a 'B' average in their Spanish courses.
+• At least a 'B' average in completed Spanish courses.

 • Attend mandatory orientation meetings during the term prior to departure.

-• At least one year college-level Spanish language or the equivalent.
+• One year college-level Spanish language or the equivalent.

 Each participant is placed individually with a family that has been carefully selected and prepared for the program.
 Students are provided with a private room and a key to the house.
 Participants eat their meals with the family, except when away on official field trips and optional excursions.

-The on-site program coordination is managed by the Coordinator for Incoming International Students at the Facultad de Lenguas y Letras of the Universidad Autónoma de Querétaro (UAQ).
-The on-site coordinator oversees and is responsible for home-stay placements, coordination of field trip transportation and lodging, academic schedules and some extracurricular activities.
-In summer sessions the program Resident Directors (from Oregon institutions) work closely with the on-site coordinator and staff at the UAQ to oversee all aspects of the program and to assist students and achieve program goals.
+The on-site program coordination is managed by partner institution staff and overseen by IE3 Global staff.
+In collaboration with IE3 Global staff local on-site coordinators oversee home-stay placements, field trip transportation and lodging, academic schedules, and some extracurricular activities.
+In summer a program Resident Director, from OSU or another Oregon public university, works closely with the on-site coordinator and teaching staff at the partner institution to oversee all aspects of the program and to assist students and achieve program goals.

-The program fee includes all instruction, most course materials, Mexican university fees and services, full room and board with a Mexican family, accident and illness insurance policy, lodging and transportation on official program field trips, pre-departure orientation and orientation materials, administrative fees, on site staffing and support and some extracurricular activities.
+The program fee includes all instruction, most course materials, Mexican partner institution fees and services, full room and board with a Mexican family, accident and illness insurance policy, lodging, transportation and guides on official program field trips, pre-departure orientation and orientation materials, administrative fees, on site staffing and support and some extracurricular activities.

-For detailed information regarding the program budget (both the program fee and an estimate of personal expenses), please click on the following:
+For detailed information regarding the 2025 program budget (both the program fee and an estimate of personal expenses), please click on the following link.
+The summer 2026 program budgets will be posted soon.

 For further information please contact: jennifer.jewett@ie3global.org